westonmiller/SampleCode/readme.md

-Welcome to Weston's Sample Code!
+#Welcome to Weston's Sample Code!

+> These instructions are assuming your running Mac or Linux in terminal

 ## Install Node